-CBI undertakes a wide variety of businesses and has a robust risk management framework, which identifies, measures, controls and reports all associated risks.
-Our Board of Directors are responsible for the oversight of the risk management policies and practices across CBI.
-Risk governance is managed by the risk committees, who in turn define relevant risks to the organisation (both financial and non-financial risks, including market, credit, liquidity, operational, compliance, strategic, reputational and legal).
+CBI has a robust enterprise risk management framework which identifies, measures, controls and reports all associated risks and ensures the Bank operates within its Risk Appetite.
+Our Board of Directors is responsible for the oversight of the risk management framework across CBI.
+Risk governance is supported by management and board level risk committees, who in turn define relevant risks to the organisation (both financial and non-financial risks, including capital, credit, market, liquidity, operational, compliance, strategic andreputational).

-The Bank is exposed to credit risk through its various lending activities, such as funded facilities and non-funded facilities.
-CBI’s credit risk management process is fully independent of the business to protect the integrity of the credit decisions and risk assessment process.
+The Bank is exposed to credit risk through its various lending activities, including funded and non-funded facilities.
+CBI’s credit risk management process is independent of the business to protect the integrity of the credit decisions and risk assessment process.

 CBI has tailored credit approval processes to suit the customer, product, sector and exposure types.
-The Risk Group’s Credit Manual is reviewed frequently to ensure up to date guidelines for new credit approvals, renewals or changes in the existing terms and conditions of the previously approved credit policies.
-The Bank has a dedicated team of experienced credit review professionals who identify risk at an early stage and take proactive measures to minimise the impact.
+The Risk Group’s Credit Policiesreviewed frequently to ensure up to date guidelines for new credit approvals, renewals or changes in the existing terms and conditions of the previously approved credit policies.
+The Bank has a dedicated team of experienced credit professionals who identify risk at an early stage and take proactive measures to minimise the impact.

 A variety of tools, including notional limits, sensitivity measures and scenarios are considered for measuring such market risks.
-The Board of Directors has set risk limits based on notional limits and sensitivity analysis which are closely monitored by the Risk Management Department, reported frequently to Senior Management and discussed monthly by ALCO.
+The Board of Directors sets a Risk Appetite and risk limits which are closely monitored by the Risk Group, reported frequently to Senior Management and discussed monthly by ALCO.

-The objectives of the Operational Risk team are to develop a common understanding and awareness of operational risk across CBI; ensure that there is a clear understanding of responsibility and accountability in managing and mitigating operational risk; improve internal controls and reduce the probability and potential impact of losses; maintain an operational loss database; and improve the risk and control culture across the bank.
+The objectives of the Operational Risk group are to develop a common understanding and awareness of operational risk across CBI, including cyber risk and fraud ; ensure that there is a clear understanding of responsibility and accountability in managing and mitigating operational risk; improve internal controls and reduce the probability and potential impact of losses; maintain an operational loss database; and improve the risk and control culture across the bank.
 We have end-to-end operational risk software to manage qualitative and quantitative operational risk data.